dotkeenan/keebology/README.md

 - User can view the details of a product
 - User can add a product to their shopping cart
 - User can view their cart summary
+- User can remove an item from their cart
 - User can place an order

 ## Development